 By MARY CLARE JALONICK and ASHRAF KHALIL

-WASHINGTON (AP) — The Senate is poised to block new District of Columbia crime laws and overrule the city government on Wednesday as lawmakers in both parties have expressed concern about rising violent crime rates in cities nationwide.
+WASHINGTON (AP) — The Senate voted Wednesday to block new District of Columbia crime laws and overrule the city government as lawmakers in both parties have expressed concern about rising violent crime rates in cities nationwide.

-President Joe Biden said last week that he will sign the Republican resolution, which already passed the GOP-led House last month.
-It would mark the first time in more than three decades that Congress has nullified the capital city’s laws through the disapproval process — and a shift in the long-held Democratic position that the federal government should let D.C. govern itself.
+President Joe Biden said last week that he will sign the Republican resolution, which passed the Senate 81-14 after passing the House last month.
+It marked the first time in more than three decades that Congress has nullified the capital city’s laws through the disapproval process — and a shift in the long-held Democratic position that the federal government should let D.C. govern itself.

 “We are the greatest superpower nation in history,” Senate Republican Leader Mitch McConnell said on the Senate floor Wednesday morning.
 “This is our capital city.
 But local politicians have let its streets become a danger and an embarrassment.”